 Let’s play with an HTTP stub quickly.

-tab and click + Stub
+Click + Stub

-, and enter response body Hello!
+and response body Hello!

 .

-The meaning of the stub is that when an HTTP POST request is sent to the mock server with URL http://<APITestBaseHost>:<MockServerHTTPPort>/some/thing
+The meaning of the stub is that when an HTTP GET request is sent to the Manual

-, the mock server will return an HTTP response with status code 200 and response body Hello!
+(like http://localhost:8094/some/thing), the mock server will return an HTTP response with status code 200

 .